gravitee-lab/GraviteeCiCdOrchestrator/README.md

 A distributed software which orchestrates all Gravitee CI CD Processes, bringing distributed builds in.

+This Distributed CI CD solution was designed, because of the requirements we, at https://gravitee.io , wanted our CI CD System to meet, and because there exists today in the world no CI CD System meeting those :

+* can manage multi repo CI CD business processes :
+  * without any central server
+  * without webhooks
+  * without using a specific package manager (on our cicd `release.json` defines a product dependency tree, not  a parent pom)
+  * without using the monorepo versioning pattern (our case)

 # How it works

 ## Where and how the Gravitee CI CD Orchestrator runs